MariekePlaug/Study-Planner/README.md

    - Potential zooming or filtering (e.g., by day, room, or teacher)

 ### Ideas
-- [] Create a timetable class which can be used to retrieve specific information and do specific things.
+- [ ] Create a timetable class which can be used to retrieve specific information and do specific things.
-- [] Add a table to enclose the days on the timetable for aesthetics.
+- [ ] Add a table to enclose the days on the timetable for aesthetics.
+- [ ] Add another column in the CSV template called "label" which will be used for the labels on the rectangles.
+- [ ] Allow a user to manually enter information into the planner.
+They should be able to add, remove, and edit entries.
+- [ ] Will need to handle rectangles overlapping gracefully.